StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

         commandOperations: CommandOperations.All); // Need Delete permission

-// Create an ISaveCommand<ITestItem> to delete the item var deleteCommand = await commandProvider.DeleteAsync(
+// Create an ISaveCommand<ITestItem> to delete the item using var deleteCommand = await commandProvider.DeleteAsync(
     id: id,
     partitionKey: partitionKey);